Short reachability networks: Introduction

-Let us first consider the case of $1$-reachability where we want to shuffle one counter across $n$ positions.
-By noting there are at most $2^\ell$ possible subsequences of a sequence of length $\ell$, we immediately get a lower bound $\ell \geq \log_2n$, but this is far from optimal.
+Let us first consider the case of $1$-reachability where we want to distribute one counter across $n$ positions.
+By noting that there are at most $2^\ell$ possible subsequences of a sequence of length $\ell$, we immediately get the lower bound $\ell \geq \log_2(n)$, but this is far from optimal.
 Indeed, a transposition $(a,b)$ can only move the counter if either $a$ or $b$ is a position where there may already be a counter, and the number of `reachable positions' can only increase by one for each transposition.
-This implies $n-1$ transpositions are needed, and it is easy to find a tight example, e.g. $(1,2),(1,3),\dots,(1,n)$.
+This implies $n-1$ transpositions are needed, and it is easy to find a tight example, e.g.~$(1,2),(1,3),\dots,(1,n)$.

 Our main result is an exact bound for $2$-reachability. \begin{theorem} Let $n\geq 2$.
-The shortest $2$-reachability network on $n$ elements contains $\ceil{3n/2}-2$ transpositions. \end{theorem} We also give a simple randomised construction which shows that one can achieve $t$-reachability using $(2 + o_t(1))n$ transpositions.
+The shortest $2$-reachability network on $n$ elements contains $\ceil{3n/2}-2$ transpositions. \end{theorem} We note that it is straightforward to find such a sequence, and the technical difficulty lies in proving the lower bound.

+We also give a simple randomised construction which shows that one can achieve $t$-reachability using $(2 + o_t(1))n$ transpositions.
 Surprisingly, the coefficient of the leading term is independent of $t$. \begin{theorem} Let $t\geq 3$.
 There is a $t$-reachability network on $n$ elements of length at most $(2 + o_t(1))n$. \end{theorem}

-Reachability questions are related to the problem of generating uniform random permutations.
+Reachability questions are closely related to the problem of generating uniform random permutations.
 A \emph{lazy transposition} $T=(a, b, p)$ is the random permutation